Universal communication part II: channels with memory: Problem setting, definitions and main result

-\begin{definition}[IFB/AFB achievability] A rate $R$ is \emph{iterated-finite-block (IFB) / arbitrary-finite-block (AFB) achievable} over the channel $P_\tsubs{Y|X}$, if for any $\epsilon > 0$ there exist $k,m^* > 0$ such that for any $m > m^*$ there exist an encoder $E$ and a decoder $D$ with block length $k$ and rate $R$ for which the average error probability in iterative/arbitrary mapping (resp.) of $E,D$ to $m$ blocks is at most $\epsilon$. \end{definition} Note that this is equivalent to stating that the $\limsup$ of the average error probability with respect to $m$ is at most $\epsilon$.
+\begin{definition}[IFB\onlyumem{/AFB} achievability] A rate $R$ is \emph{iterated-finite-block (IFB) \onlyumem{/ arbitrary-finite-block (AFB)} achievable (resp.)} over the channel $P_\tsubs{Y|X}$, if for any $\epsilon > 0$ there exist $k,b^* > 0$ such that for any $b > b^*$ there exist an encoder $E$ and a decoder $D$ with block length $k$ and rate $R$ for which the average error probability in iterative\onlyumem{/arbitrary} mapping \onlyumem{(resp.)} of $E,D$ to $b$ blocks is at most $\epsilon$. \end{definition} This is equivalent to stating that the $\limsup$ of the average error probability with respect to $b$ is at most $\epsilon$.

-\begin{definition}[IFB/AFB capacity] The \emph{IFB/AFB capacity} of the channel $P_\tsubs{Y|X}$ is the supremum of the set of IFB/AFB achievable rates, and is denoted $\Cifb$/$\Cafb$ (resp.). \end{definition}
+\begin{definition}[IFB\onlyumem{/AFB} capacity] The \emph{IFB\onlyumem{/AFB} capacity} of the channel $P_\tsubs{Y|X}$ is the supremum of the set of IFB\onlyumem{/AFB} achievable rates, and is denoted $\Cifb$ \onlyumem{/$\Cafb$ (resp.)}. \end{definition}

-Notice that by definition, the AFB average error probability is at least as large as the IFB average error probability, and as a result, the AFB capacity is smaller than, or equal to the IFB capacity.
+\onlyumem{ By definition, the AFB error probability is at least as large as the IFB error probability, and as a result, the AFB capacity is smaller than, or equal to the IFB capacity. }

 \onlyfull{

 } \onlyconf{

 }